igo3r/MIT4.0/README.md

 ### Application.properties Files

 Fill the application.properties File with content.
-This means to add database connection, server address, ports and information like certificates, for the HTTPS connection.
+This means to add database connection, server address and ports.

 application.properties File C0: